bearpelican/CarND-Vehicle-Detection/writeup_template.md

 #### 2. Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

 I recorded the positions of positive detections in each frame of the video.
-From the positive detections I created a heatmap and then thresholded that map to identify vehicle positions.
+From the positive detections I created a heatmap in and then thresholded that map to identify vehicle positions.
 I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
 I then assumed each blob corresponded to a vehicle.
-I constructed bounding boxes to cover the area of each blob detected.
+I constructed bounding boxes to cover the area of each blob detected.  `7-False-Positives.ipynb - Cell 1`

-Here's an example result showing the heatmap from a series of frames of video, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the last frame of video:

-### Here are six frames and their corresponding heatmaps:
+### Here are six frames and their corresponding bounding boxes, heatmaps and labels:

+![alt text][image9]
+![alt text][image10]
+![alt text][image11]
+![alt text][image12]
-![alt text][image5]
+![alt text][image13]

-### Here is the output of `scipy.ndimage.measurements.label()` on the integrated heatmap from all six frames:
-![alt text][image6]
+![alt text][image14]

-### Here the resulting bounding boxes are drawn onto the last frame in the series:
-![alt text][image7]
+![alt text][image15]

 ---